Loan Origination Process: Stages, Benefits & More!

 • Application: Although this step seems simple, giving incorrect information on important papers could cause your loan request to be delayed significantly.

-The key stages of loan origination include application, documentation, verification, credit assessment, approval, and disbursement.
+The loan origination process consists of seven distinct stages, including application, documentation, verification, credit assessment, approval, and disbursement.
 Each stage involves rigorous checks to ensure the borrower meets the lender’s requirements and that the loan complies with regulatory standards.

 Here are the loan origination process steps which you need to follow in sequence: